jeyip/en-vivo/README.md

 6. To see the realtime nature of the app, open up a second web browser at http://localhost:3000/ and sign in with a different username.

-7. Copy and paste the URL of any youtube video and paste it into the searchbar.
+7. Copy the URL of any youtube video and paste it into the searchbar.

-8. Press play on either browser.
+8. Press play in either browser.

 9. Explore and have fun!